jaidevxb/cognitree/README.md

 ## License

-Created for Google Gemini Hackathon.
+Created for Learning.
 Tree growth/prune mechanic inspired by Prune game by Joel McDonald.